borting/gen-old-diff/README.md

-# gen-old-diff
+# Generate Old Diff
-Save the changes between two git commits into a pair of folders, one contains original files and the other contains changed files.
+Save the changes between two git commits into a pair of folders, one contains modified files and the other contains their original copy, and archive the folders to a compressed file.

-## Purpose
-When backporting fixes/features to an eariler release, some engineers prefer to review patches in an ordinary diff format, putting original files in one folder and changed files in another folder.
-This helps them to use comparison tools, like Meld, WinMerge and KDiff3, to merge changes back to the earlier release.
-This project provides a script to generate such an ordinary diff from two git commits.
-The output structure would be like:
+The file structure in the output would be like:
 ```
 diff/
 |-- old/